WishYourBestCode/MoonWall/README.md

 Project Overview
 Front-End

-The front-end uses React.
+Built with React for a responsive and interactive user experience.

 Bridge Server

-The bridge server is based on C++ and CMake.
+Developed in C++ with CMake for efficient performance and modular builds.

 Firewall

-The firewall is managed using PyCharm.
+Managed through PyCharm for streamlined development and debugging of Python-based firewall automation.

 Demo

-Watch the demo here
+▶️ Watch the demo here